dschnare/vanilla/gruntplugin/README.md

 `<script>` and `<link>` elements.
 When a script or stylesheet is included in this way it will be compiled using the Vanilla compiler, saved if not debugging and the appropriate embed element(s) will be inlined in-place.

+Note that resources can be included by referencing a directory.
+If this is the case then the Vanilla compiler will attempt to reference an `index.js` or `index.css` file within the directory.

 The behaviour of the `<v:script src="" />` and `<v:stylesheet src="" />` changes depending on what `mode` the Vanilla compiler compiles them with.
 Here's what to expect when compiling with each mode: